-This 2.5 hour package is one of our most popular packages and is perfect for the couple who wants a little more then just the San Francisco City Hall coverage.
+Our 2.5 hour Golden Gate package is one of our most popular SF City Hall wedding photography packages and is perfect for the couple who wants a little more than just the standard coverage.
 It's popularity centers around the affordability of the coverage coupled with the photography focused agenda.
+For San Francisco couples who want to travel to other places in the city, this IS the package that is most requested.
 We have provided a nice sample of our Golden Gate package in the above photos.
-This particular couple opted to utilize the extra time to have us attend their wedding reception celebration.
-Other couples will use the hour provided to go to one of San Francisco's famed landmarks like the Palace of Fine Arts or Coit Tower to name just a few.
+This particular couple opted to utilize the extra time to have us attend their marriage reception celebration.
+Other couples will use the extra 1 hour provided to go to one of San Francisco's famed landmarks like the Palace of Fine Arts, Legion of Honor, Sutro Baths, Crissy Field, or Coit Tower to name just a few.

 Anyone who tells you that a wedding isn't mostly about the bride doesn't understand the facts.
-As professional wedding photographers, we understand that our primary goal is to make the bride look her best in her wedding dress.
+As professional city hall wedding photographers, we understand that our primary goal is to make the bride look her best in her wedding dress.
 We do this by sizing up the bride's body type and the style of dress she is wearing.
 Is it a formal gown?
 A shorter cocktail dress?
 Something casual?
 Every bride and dress combination will look different depending upon how you pose them.
 Just to use this particular wedding as one example.....
 Please notice that the bride's gorgeous dress is form fitting and shorter.
 It would be a crime to pose this bride with her legs shoulder width apart with her weight on one foot (an example of one desirable pose for a long gown to look good).
 No, instead the goal is to twist the body and bend the legs.
-Note that many of our photos we have the bride's legs crossed and her heel off the ground.
+Please note that in many of our photos we have the bride's legs crossed and her heel off the ground.
 All of these moves add to the beauty of the bride and her dress.
-When you have also have a form fitting dress as we have here, it is important to have the bride not 100% facing the camera.
+When you also have a form fitting dress as we have here, it is important to have the bride not 100% facing the camera.
 So we move her around and twist her which accentuates her figure and keeps her looking as slim as she is.

 You can't underestimate the effect of the overall emotional approach to wedding photography by the photographer.
 If your wedding photographer is serious and seemingly performing a tough job, then it will be difficult for the couple to feel different themselves.
 Is the wedding photographer outwardly nervous?
 If so, this nervousness will undoubtedly rub off on the bride and groom.
-Whenever I look at wedding photography portfolios online and the couples appear unsure and nervous, 9 times out of 10 it is attributable to the picture taker.
+The top-rated San Francisco city hall wedding photographers are relaxed and transmit this to their couples.
+A bride and groom will often mirror their photographer in terms of how they behave during the shoot.
+Whenever I look at wedding photography portfolios online and the couples appear unsure and nervous, 9 times out of 10 it is attributable to the picture taker in my opinion.
 What about angry wedding photographers?
 Really?
 Yes, I have seen it in person.
 Not so much angry at the couple (that would be crazy) but perhaps unhappy about the conditions of the day, the weather or time constraints.
+Even the guests can sometimes upset a wedding photographer.
+It has happened to me, but you just have to try to roll with the punches.
 I can tell you from personal experience that I have felt unhappy at certain times while photographing a difficult wedding, but did my clients have any clue?
 Not a chance!